Kimberley Locke discography

-The discography of American singer-songwriter Kimberley Locke consists of five studio albums, one extended play, seventeen singles, and six music videos.
+The discography of American singer Kimberley Locke consists of five studio albums, one extended play, one compilation album, nineteen singles, and eight music videos.

-Following her top three finish on the second season of American Idol in 2003, Kimberley was signed to a recording deal with Curb Records.
-Her debut album One Love was released on May 4, 2004 and entered the Billboard 200 chart at number sixteen.
+Following her top-three finish on the second season of American Idol in 2003, Locke was signed to a recording deal with Curb Records.
+Her debut album, One Love, was released on May 4, 2004, and entered the Billboard 200 chart at number sixteen.
 The album spawned four singles including the top-40 hit "8th World Wonder".